JMRI: Audio DocumentationJMRI Audio objects hold information about sounds that can be played-back by the computer.

-OpenAL may already be included with your system.
+OpenAL may already be included with your operating system:

-Mac OS XThose versions of Mac OS X that are suitable for JMRI already have a suitable version installed.
+Mac OS XThose versions of Mac OS X that are suitable for JMRI already have a suitable version of OpenAL installed.

 MS WindowsBy default, OpenAL will require installing on your system.
 Certain sound cards, notably those manufactured by Creative Labs and NVidia, will normally already come with suitable OpenAL drivers.
-If OpenAL is not installed, it should be downloaded from Creative Labs and then installed on your system.
+If OpenAL is not installed, it should be downloaded from OpenAL.org and then installed on your system.

 LinuxDepending on the provider of your Linux distribution, OpenAL might already be included in the default package.
 If not, the 'libopenal-dev' package should be installed using the package manager on your system.
 For Debian-based distributions, this will typically be achieved by the command: